Gibraltar has vaccinated most of its adults. This is what it's like now - KION546

 In downtown, friendship groups can be seen reconvening over coffee.
 There are lively birthday brunches with toasts to a better year ahead.
 And at the Cathedral of Saint Mary the Crowned, there’s the familiar humming of Mass.

 Signage warning people to wear masks has been taken down.
-The Main Street even hosted a return of the Gibraltar Re-enactment Association’s popular march down Main Street, complete with red and white historical uniforms, lively drums, and Napoleonic muskets.
+The Main Street even hosted a return of the Gibraltar Re-enactment Association’s popular march, complete with red and white historical uniforms, lively drums, and Napoleonic muskets.

 The midnight-to-5 a.m. curfew has also been lifted, allowing establishments to stay open until 2 a.m.
 Cafes, bars, and restaurants are once again full of people, no doubt making up for the lost time.